Coperfectly Hopfian Groups and Shape Fibrator's Properties: Shape -Fibrators

 {\bf Remark:} The condition of the manifold $N$ being a codimension-2 fibrator cannot be omitted.
 Namely, take an $n$-dimensional torus, $T$. $T$ is aspherical, so is homotopically determined by $\pi_1$.
-Furthermore, $\pi_1(T)$ is a finitely generated, Abelian group (so perfectly-Hopfian by Corollary \ref{Ab}).
-But $T$ is not a codimension-2 fibrator having a factor $S_1$ in the product.
+Furthermore, $\pi_1(T)$ is a finitely generated Abelian group (so coperfectly Hopfian by Corollary \ref{Ab}).
+But $T$ is not a codimension-2 fibrator.

-\begin{corollary} All closed, orientable surfaces $S$ with genus $g >1$ are shape m$_{simpl}$o-fibrators. \end{corollary}
+\begin{corollary} All closed orientable surfaces $S$ with genus $g >1$ are shape m$_{simpl}$o-fibrators. \end{corollary}